Damnation Alley

-Damnation Alley is a 1969 science fiction novel by American writer Roger Zelazny, based on a novella published in 1967.
+Damnation Alley is a 1969 science fiction novel by American writer Roger Zelazny, based on a novella of the same name published in 1967.
 A film adaptation of the novel was released in 1977.

 Plot introduction

-The story opens in a post-apocalyptic Southern California, in a hellish world shattered by nuclear war thirty years before.
+The story opens in a post-apocalyptic Southern California, in South Orange County, in a hellish world shattered by nuclear war thirty years before.
 Several police states have emerged in remaining areas of the former United States that can still support human life.
 As a result of the war, hurricane-force winds above 500 ft prevent any sort of air travel from one state to the next.
-Sudden, violent, and unpredictable "garbage storms," and giant, mutated animals make day-to-day life treacherous.
+Sudden, violent, and unpredictable "garbage storms," and giant, mutated animals and insects make day-to-day life treacherous.

-Hell Tanner, an imprisoned Hells Angels member, is offered a full pardon for his crimes in exchange for taking on a suicide mission: a precarious drive through Damnation Alley, a narrow passage relatively free of lethal radiation, across a ruined America from Los Angeles to Boston, as part of a convoy of three Landmaster vehicles attempting to deliver an urgently needed plague vaccine to survivors.
+"Hell" Tanner, an imprisoned Hells Angels member, is offered a full pardon for his crimes in exchange for taking on a suicide mission: a precarious drive through Damnation Alley, a narrow passage relatively free of lethal radiation, across a ruined America from Orange County, California to Boston, as part of a convoy of three Landmaster vehicles (fitted with various rocket launchers, flamethrowers, machine guns, and slicing implements) attempting to deliver an urgently needed plague vaccine to survivors.